National School Lunch Afterschool Snack Program

 Paid snacks: $0.09

 Rates are in effect from July 1 through June 30 every year.
-Higher reimbursement rates are in effect for Alaska, Hawaii, and Puerto Rico, as shown in the Federal Register.
+Higher reimbursement rates are in effect for Alaska, Hawaii, and Puerto Rico, as shown in a Federal Register notice.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.